LeonidVas/tarantool-supervisor/README.md

 ## Args

-Arguments of tarantool-supervisor:
+Arguments of tvisor:
-* `-cfg`(string) - path to Supervisor config.
+* `-cfg`(string) - path to Tvisor config.
 Default: `cfg.json`
 * `-addr`(string) - address to start the HTTP server(host:port).
  Default: `127.0.0.1:8080`
 * `-help` - help.

 ## API

-The HTTP API is used to interact with Supervisor.
+The HTTP API is used to interact with Tvisor.
 The request uses JSON describing the command sent by the POST method.
 Response - JSON containing the result of the command.